JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 The basic game procedure of the Referee describing the scene and players deciding what to do serves as the fundamental means of interacting with hazards and challenges.
 The environment is described and clarified with questions from the group, then the characters act and the Referee judges what happens.
 Sometimes a die roll is required—putting a character’s fate in the hands of chance—but it is often possible to bypass hazards using ingenuity, without any kind of random roll.

 **Example:** Exploring a cave system of crystal-encrusted grottoes, the party comes across a 10′ wide chasm blocking their path.
-The players ask the Referee if they can jump across.
-Consulting the rules for [[Hazards and Challenges#Jumping]], the Referee says that a Strength Check is required.
+The players ask the Referee if they can jump across. , the Referee says that a Strength Check is required.
 Not liking the odds, the players discuss other approaches.
 Could the large statue they previously encountered be dragged here and tipped across the chasm as a bridge?
 Could they attach a rope and grappling hook to rocks on the other side and swing across?

 ## Adventurer Competency